XronosSchedulingLtd/schedulerinstallationdocs/ruby.rst

 .. note::

-  It is just possible that the gpg command above will fail, apparently due to a compatibility problem with some DNS servers.
+  It is just possible that the gpg command above will fail, apparently due to a compatibility problem between dirmngr and some DNS servers.
 It's not a common occurence, but it has been known to happen.
 If it happens to you, there is a workaround.

   ::